RemoteVm-Live/Vdo.linkgen/README.md

-# obsninja-linkgen
+# VDO.Ninja-linkgen

-Wizard style interface for generating invite links for the [obs.ninja](https://obs.ninja) website.
+Wizard style interface for generating invite links for the [vdo.ninja](https://vdo.ninja) website.

 # add more questions
 there's a json file for that.
 Tweak `data.json` to your heart's desire.